monkvision/monkjs/documentation/docs/authenticating.md

 [next section](/docs/application-state.md).

 ## Manual Login
-If you want to allow you users to manually log in using their own credentials, you can install the `@auth0/auth0-react` package and follow [their official documentation](https://auth0.com/docs/libraries/auth0-react) to generate an authentication token after the user has logged in.
+If you want to allow your users to manually log in using their own credentials, you can install the `@auth0/auth0-react` package and follow [their official documentation](https://auth0.com/docs/libraries/auth0-react) to generate an authentication token after the user has logged in.